atareao/wireguard-indicator/README.md

 </a>
 </p>
 <h2>🏠 <a href="https://www.atareao.es/aplicacion/wireguard-indicator" id="homepage">Homepage</a></h2>
-<p><span id="project_title">WireGuard Indicator</span> is an indicator to show the status of your WireGuard VPN.</p>
+<p><span id="project_title">WireGuard Indicator</span> is a GNOME Shell indicator that shows the status of your WireGuard VPN.</p>
-<p>WireGuard Indicator can enable and disable the WireGuard VPN by clicking on it.</p>
+<p>WireGuard Indicator can enable or disable the WireGuard VPN by clicking on it.</p>
-<p>You need becomes root</p>
+<p>You need superuser privileges (i.e. root access).</p>

 <!-- end description -->

 <!-- start prerequisites -->
 ## Prerequisites

 You need WireGuard.
-To install it, simply,
+To install it, simply type in the terminal:

 ```
 sudo apt install wireguard
 ```

-Of course, you need to configure your loved WireGuard.
+Of course, you need to [configure your beloved WireGuard first](https://www.wireguard.com/quickstart/).

 <!-- end prerequisites -->

 <!-- start installing -->
-## Installing <span id="project_title">WireGuard Indicator</span>
+## Installing the <span id="project_title">WireGuard Indicator</span>

-To install <span id="project_title">WireGuard Indicator</span>, follow these steps:
+To install the <span id="project_title">WireGuard Indicator</span>, follow these steps:

-Goto [GNOME Extensions page](https://extensions.gnome.org/) and search for WireGuard Indicator.
+Go to the [GNOME Extensions page](https://extensions.gnome.org/) and search for "[WireGuard Indicator](https://extensions.gnome.org/extension/3612/wireguard-indicator/)".

-Enable the extension by click the switch.
+Enable the extension by clicking the switch.

 <!-- end installing -->